PramitDutta1999/Travel-Blog-Here-We-Go/README.md

 <h5>Setting Up the database</h5>
 <p>
   1. Clone the repository and install the above mentioned version of XAMPP.<br>
-  2. Copy and paste the repository in xamp location.<br>
+  2. Copy and paste the repository in htdocs which can be found in xamp installation directory.<br>
   3. Start XAMPP, start apache and MySQL.
 Then, go to your browser and type localhost/phpmyadmin.<br>
   4. Then in left panel click new.
 Name the database phpcms and create the database.<br>
   5. Click the import tab and upload phpcms file from Database folder.<br>